The 2020 Census is nearing its end—and apparently earlier than expected. NPR first reported that the U.S. Census Bureau plans Read the full release.

 Alabama is at risk of losing federal funding, a congressional seat, and an Electoral College vote.
 These outcomes are based Read the full release.

-The latest estimates from the U.S. Census Bureau show a more broadly distributed pattern of population growth in 2019 with Read the full release.
+New estimates released by the U.S. Census Bureau show that more than half of Alabama counties lost population between July Read the full release.